 If you get into a car accident in Charlotte, North Carolina, there are a few things you need to do to preserve your claim.
 The first thing you have to do is call 911.
 They’ll do a thorough investigation of the accident scene.
 The next thing you need to do is get medical treatment.
 They’ll check to see that you’re okay.
-Finally, you need to call an experienced car accident lawyer in Charlotte, North Carolina.
+Finally, you need to call an experienced car accident lawyer in Charlotte.

 If you don’t do these three things, you risk jeopardizing your car accident claim.
 Your attorney is actually going to depend on you to do these things after your crash.
 If you don’t, you’re going to make your car accident lawyer’s job a lot harder than it already is.